joaodorea/estudo/Front-end/angular.md

 The Objects has an obligated property: 'path' that accepts a string containing the URL route, the orders of the objects (path) matters.
 After especifing a path, we need to especifie the component to be loaded, ou the path to be redirected to.
 In case we want a generic path, we can use path: **, so any path that doesn't math the previously ones, will trigger the ** path.
 After the configuration of the for.Root() method, we use the sintax <router-outlet> on the view we want to load the paths.
 To trigger the RouterModule system we need to use the routerLink attribute to load the component.
+It's always a good pratice to use the routers outside the main module.

 - Define Base Path
     - 'app/index.html'
 - Import Router (RouterModule)